Skip to main content

 3. Detail Responsibilities: List specific duties for each role.
 For example, a "service partner" provides implementation support.

-4. Outline Expectations: Set clear performance indicators.
-These include sales targets or integration milestones.
+4. Outline Expectations: Set clear performance indicators, including sales targets or integration milestones.

-5. Develop Support Mechanisms: Provide relevant partner enablement resources.
-This helps partners succeed in their roles.
+5. Develop Support Mechanisms: Provide relevant partner enablement resources, helping partners succeed in their roles.

-6. Communicate and Iterate: Share role definitions clearly.
-Gather feedback and refine roles over time.
+6. Communicate and Iterate: Share role definitions clearly, gathering feedback and refining roles over time.

 5. Best Practices vs Pitfalls